Wooden gates are a popular way to improve your home and can offer a certain grandeur to a property while also improving security and privacy.

+Softwoods however do offer particularly good value for money and come in colours and grains to suit any style you’re looking for.
 Don’t let the name fool you.
-‘Softwoods’ are some of the most cost-effective and durable wooden gates you can buy.
-In particular, the common Redwood, or ‘Scots Pine’, and the remarkably sturdy Red Cedar are perfect for wooden gates, so let’s look at the advantages of each.
+‘Softwoods’ are some of the most cost-effective and durable types of wood for wooden gates you can buy.
+In particular, the common Redwood, or ‘Scots Pine’, and the remarkably sturdy Red Cedar are perfect for wooden gates.
+Ultimately, softwoods can last many, many years if maintained and treated well.

 Redwood makes for a great value wooden gate.
 It is a moderately hard timber with red-brown heartwood that can match or complement a majority of existing garden or perimeter fences.
 It is popular but needs to be treated more often than other woods to maintain its strength and appearance.
 A coating of water-repellent preservative stain every 1-2 years should keep this wood in service for a long time.
 Redwood used in the building of gates is also infused with chemical preservatives to fend off damage by insects and delay the weathering process.

 This aromatic wood is a unique material because of its high natural oil content.
 It is regarded for its ability to repel insects and fungi that would damage other woods and has a stable characteristic, which means it is less likely to warp or shrink.
-Traditionally, Red Cedar has been used in boat building for its light-weight and strength: two qualities that make it one of the best woods for gate crafting.
+Traditionally, Red Cedar has been used in boat building for its light-weight and strength: two qualities that make it one of the best types of wood for gate crafting.

 Timber gates offer a beauty that metal gates often lack.
 Whether your traditional home requires a classic design to finish off the garden, or you are looking to modernise your driveway with a natural twist, wood is a timeless material that, when cared for, looks better with age.
 Look after a wooden gate with preservative staining and easy maintenance, and it will give you decades of service.

 Harrow Fencing supply and install quality wooden gates, made from a wide range of materials to suit all budgets.
 Our customers throughout Harrow, Hillingdon and London have enjoyed top customer service and expert installations of timber fencing and gating.
-We can further tailor gates to your needs by combining the finest wood with the best locking and latching solutions too.
+We can further tailor wooden gates to your needs by combining the finest wood with the best locking and latching solutions too.
 For more information about our gates and installation services, get in touch today.